-News Donations for the homeless: Where to give coats, other clothing Organizations, like New York Cares, collect coats and other goods for the homeless.
-Photo Credit: Getty Images / Spencer Platt By Nicole Brown email@example.com @ncb417 Updated January 5, 2018 7:36 AM Print Share fbShare Tweet gShare Email With temperatures below freezing every day since Christmas, homeless New Yorkers and others in need have faced extra challenges.
-If you’re looking for ways to help, an easy option is to donate coats or other clothing.
-Here are some organizations that collect items and distribute them to people in need: New York Cares The New York Cares Coat Drive Warehouse extended its annual drive until Friday, Jan.
-12, 2018, due to the frigid temperatures.
-The warehouse is located at 157 31st St., between Sixth and Seventh avenues.
-Donations will be accepted from 9:30 a.m. to 4:30 p.m.
-Care for the Homeless Care for the Homeless is currently accepting donations of hats, gloves, scarves and socks (new socks only).
-The items can be sent to the organization’s headquarters at 30 East 33rd St., Fifth Floor, New York, NY 10016.
-Care for the Homeless isn’t able to take coats due to a lack of space, a spokeswoman said.
-The winter accessories they receive will be distributed to the 8,500 individuals they serve at their health centers in Queens, Brooklyn, Manhattan and the Bronx.
+News Donations for the homeless: Where to give coats, other clothing New York Cares, the Bowery Mission and others accept donations.
+Organizations, like New York Cares, collect coats and other goods for the homeless.
+Photo Credit: Getty Images / Spencer Platt By Nicole Brown email@example.com @ncb417 Updated December 11, 2018 11:44 AM Print Share fbShare Tweet gShare Email If you’re looking for ways to help the homeless this holiday season, there are many places to donate coats or other clothing.
+Here are some organizations that collect items and distribute them to the homeless and other people in need: New York Cares Through Dec.
+31, New York Cares is accepting new or gently used coats They can be dropped off at any NYPD precinct, participating Greater New York Automobile Dealers Association locations and the New York Care Coat Drive warehouse at 157 31st St., between Sixth and Seventh avenues.
+For all drop off locations and hours, check newyorkcares.org/coat-drive/map.
+You also can text “COAT” to 41444 to donate $20 to cover the cost and delivery of one new coat.
 Salvation Army The Salvation Army accepts several types of donations, including for clothing and other items.
 You can find a drop-off location or schedule a pickup on the website.
 Bowery Mission The Bowery Mission accepts donations of clothes, blankets, towels and other goods at 227 Bowery, between Rivington and Staton streets, Monday through Saturday from 7 a.m. to 7 p.m.
-The mission is only accepting new clothing for women, not used.
+The mission only accepts new clothing for women, not used.
 For men, new and gently used clothing is acceptable.
-New York City Rescue Mission The New York City Rescue Mission accepts new and gently used clothing at 90 Lafayette St., between Walker and White streets, daily.
-The mission provides meals, shelter and services to the homeless.
-If you have questions about what to donate, you can email firstname.lastname@example.org.
+One Warm Coat One Warm Coat is a national organization that helps people organize coat drives in their neighborhoods.
+It also has partnered with J.Crew, which has drop-off locations at participating stores until Dec.
+25. For all One Warm Coat drop-off locations, check onewarmcoat.org/donatecoats/.
 By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
+Share on Facebook Share on Twitter More on this topic SoHo pop-up urges shoppers to 'Choose Love' this holiday seasonYou won't walk out of this store with bags, but you'll walk out having helped refugees.
+Comments Comments section is temporarily on hold.
 Here’s why.